Why Google Ads Accounts Succeed and Fail [DATA]

-Fortunately, AdWords provides insight into the search intent of your audience through the Search Terms report.
+Fortunately, Google Ads provides insight into the search intent of your audience through the Search Terms report.

 The Search Term report allows you to see exactly what searches triggered your ad and how many impressions, clicks and conversions each search term produced.